Almanac

 Missions

 Belgian military medical teams contribute to several EU-, NATO- and UN-led operations worldwide providing medical support to Belgian contingents and multinational forces.
-Medical Component personnel are currently deployed with units serving in the Central African Republic (EUTM), Niger (operation New Nero) and the Baltic States (eVA and EFP).
+Medical Services personnel are currently deployed with units serving in the Romania (FLF), Portugal (Falcon Vanguard) and Poland (EUMAM).

 Previous overseas missions have included i.a.
 Lebanon (UNIFIL), ISAF- and RSM-theatres in Afghanistan and the Indian Ocean / Somalia Coast (ATALANTA).

-Last but not least, the last decade the Belgian medical military personnel systematically participated in several homeland Ops: after the terrorist attacks of 22nd of March 2016, the security operation, during the covid pandemic, the floods in the south of the country in 2021.
+Finally, the last decade the Belgian medical military personnel systematically participated in several homeland Ops: after the terrorist attacks of 22nd of March 2016, the security operation, during the covid pandemic, the floods in the south of the country in 2021.
+Currently they are operational in guarding nuclear sites in Belgium as part of territorial protection.

 MILITARY MEDICAL PERSONNEL

-The Belgian Medical Component numbers approximately 1600 service members, of which 56 are medical officers (almost 65% qualified general physicians and emergency physicians), 24 qualified physiotherapists, 05 dental officers, 11 veterinary doctors and 27 pharmacists.
-A forceful recruitment campaign has to result during the coming years in a significant increase in this Medical Technical Corps with about 200 employees.
-Besides these medical technicians, another 87 officers constitute the Medical Support Corps of the Component.
-Moreover, 08 occupational medicine providers and 08 medical advisors serve within the Well-being staff department of the Belgian Armed Forces Command.
+The Belgian Medical Component numbers approximately 1600 service members, of which 455 are medical officers.
+They are divided in different functions, such as physiotherapists, dental officers, general physicians and emergency physicians, veterinary doctors and pharmacists and medical support officers.
+A forceful recruitment campaign has to result during the coming years in a significant increase in this Medical Technical Corps.
+Beside the Medical Component, medical officers also serve in the Well-being staff department of the Belgian Armed Forces Command.